-which tells us simply that C can be thought of as a binary relation on types (or type constructors, depending on the kinds of C and C).
+which tells us simply that C can be thought of as a binary relation on types (or type constructors, depending on the kinds of a and b).
 Extra clauses can be included in the definition of classes to add information about dependencies between parameters, as in the following examples:

-'''

-class D a b | a -> b where ...

-class E a b | a -> b, b -> a where ...
+class D a b | a -> b where ... class E a b | a -> b, b -> a where ...

-'''

-The notation a -> b used here between the | and where symbols---not to be confused with a function type---indicates that the a parameter uniquely determines the b parameter, and might be read as "a determines b."
+The notation $a \rightarrow b$ used here between the | and where symbols-not to be confused with a function type-indicates that the a parameter uniquely determines the b parameter, and might be read as "a determines b."
 Thus D is not just a relation, but actually a (partial) function.
 Similarly, from the two dependencies that are included in the definition of E, we can see that E represents a (partial) one-one mapping between types.

-More generally, dependencies take the form $\times 1$ ... $\times n \rightarrow y1$ ... ym, where $\times 1$ , ..., $\times n$ , and y1, ..., yn are type variables with n>0 and m>=0, meaning that the y parameters are uniquely determined by the x parameters.
-Spaces can be used as separators if more than one variable appears on any single side of a dependency, as in $t \rightarrow a$ b.
+More generally, dependencies take the form $x1 \ldots xn \rightarrow y1 \ldots ym$ , where x1, $\ldots$ , xn, and y1, $\ldots$ , yn are type variables with n > 0 and $m \ge 0$ , meaning that the y parameters are uniquely determined by the x parameters.
+Spaces can be used as separators if more than one variable appears on any single side of a dependency, as in $t \rightarrow a b$ .
 Note that a class may be annotated with multiple dependencies using commas as separators, as in the definition of E above.
 Some dependencies that we can write in this notation are redundant, and will be rejected by Hugs because they don't serve any useful purpose, and may instead indicate an error in the program.
-Examples of dependencies like this include $a \rightarrow a$ , $a \rightarrow a$ , $a \rightarrow a$ , $a \rightarrow b$ , etc. There can also be some redundancy if multiple dependencies are given, as in a->b, b->c, a->c, and in which some subset implies the remaining dependencies.
+Examples of dependencies like this include $a \rightarrow a$ , $a \rightarrow a a$ , $a \rightarrow$ , etc. There can also be some redundancy if multiple dependencies are given, as in $a \rightarrow b$ , $b \rightarrow c$ , $a \rightarrow c$ , and in which some subset implies the remaining dependencies.
 Examples like this are not treated as errors.
 Note that dependencies appear only in class declarations, and not in any other part of the language.
 In particular, the syntax for instance declarations, class constraints, and types is completely unchanged.

 By including dependencies in a class declaration, we provide a mechanism for the programmer to specify each multiple parameter class more precisely.
 The compiler, on the other hand, is responsible for ensuring that the set of instances that are in scope at any given point in the program is consistent with any declared dependencies.
+For example, the following pair of instance declarations cannot type classes' that was put forward by Chen, Hudak, and Odersky [2], or as a special case of the later framework for improvement [7] of qualified types.
+The underlying ideas are also discussed in a more theoretical and abstract setting in a manuscript [8], where they are identified as one point in a general design space for systems of implicit parameterization.

-For example, the following pair of instance declarations cannot appear together in the same scope because they violate the dependency for D, even though either one on its own would be acceptable:
+appear together in the same scope because they violate the dependency for D, even though either one on its own would be acceptable:

 '''

-instance D Bool Int where ... instance D Bool Char where ...
+instance D Bool Int where ...

+instance D Bool Char where ...

 '''